Surviving Post COVID-19 with ERP

 - AP Automation that provides the ability for automating the vendor payment with approval control remotely

-- Ability to send and receive Electronics Documents through a gateway, such as PEPPOL.
+- Ability to send and receive Electronics Documents through gateways such as PEPPOL

-- E-Payment such as creating API to link to banks for receiving payment from E-Commerce and customers, or making payment
+- E-Payment through creating API link to banks, for receiving or making payment

 - Industrial 4.0 and IoT to connect the ERP for automation of Manufacturing processes